How to Protect Outdoor Furniture

 Mildew.

 Mildew: the true nemesis of outdoor furniture.
 Rain-soaked loungers and wet patio cushions make the perfect breeding ground for mildew, which thrives in humid and damp environments.
-On outdoor fabrics, mildew looks like a powdery plume of white, grey or yellow.
+On outdoor fabrics, mildew looks like a powdery plume of white, gray or yellow.
 In more severe cases, mildew turns brown or black… which means you are now dealing with mold.

 Spot some grossness?
 All is not lost.
 Depending on the severity, you can rid the fabric of mildew in a number of ways.
 Just be sure to work swiftly.
 If you leave mildew untreated, it gets unsightly, smelly, and potentially dangerous real fast.